getty-zig/getty.so/docs/user-guide/tutorial/index.md

 "Getty"
 ```

-In this tutorial, we'll slowly build up to `Serializer` and by the end of it
+In this tutorial, we'll slowly build up to above implementation and by the end
-all you'll understand everything there is to know about it.
+of it all you'll understand everything there is to know about it.
 We'll also be
-extending `Serializer` to support non-scalar types, such as `[5][5]i32`,
+extending `Serializer` to support non-scalar types, such as `struct{ x: i32 }`
-`struct{ x: i32 }` and `std.ArrayList(i32)`.
-And to cap things off, we'll write
+and `std.ArrayList(i32)`.
+And to cap things off, we'll write ourselves a JSON
-ourselves a JSON deserializer and cover how custom (de)serialization works in
+deserializer and cover how custom (de)serialization works in Getty.
-Getty.

 Let's get started!